datamade/how-to/javascript/static-sites-in-vanilla-js.md

 #### Deployment

-Vanilla JavaScript can be deployed on GitHub pages, a feature none of our other development stacks offers.
+Vanilla JavaScript can be deployed on [GitHub Pages](https://guides.github.com/features/pages/), a feature none of our other development stacks offers.
 If a staging site is needed, vanilla JavaScript can be deployed on Netlify, the same as our Gatsby apps.